1. Twitter

 • The Sustainability Lead must attend the Sunderland Climate Friendly Schools Network meetings on a regular basis

-• The school meets all green criteria outlined in the Sunderland Low Carbon Charter Mark
+• The school meets all criteria outlined in the Sunderland Low Carbon Charter Mark

 • The Sustainability Lead must be willing to join the Sunderland Low Carbon Charter Mark moderation team and moderate at least one school over the course of the next academic year